GiladMRI/MLN/README.md

 The "CUDA_VISIBLE_DEVICES" is set at the beginning of `srez_main1.py` .
 The code uses some forced 'with /gpu:0' without soft allocation, to verify the main computation is done entirely on the GPU.

 # Dataset
 The dataset used for the real data and benchmark test is a collection of randomly chosen slices from the HCP.
 It can be downloaded from https://figshare.com/s/4e700474da52534efb30 .
 The data is augmented with random cropping, flipping and 90deg rotation, and a random 2D phase is added.
-The following parameters deternine the strength of the added phase:
+The following parameters deternine the strength of the added phase: RandomPhaseLinearFac, RandomPhaseQuadraticFac, RandomPhaseScaleFac

 For the real data, the acquired signal, the trajectory, MIRT-based NUFFT coefficients and time-segments data are included here.
 For the benchmark test, the poisson-disc masks and the images used are provided, as well as the reconstructed images using various mathods.

 # Training and running the model

-Training can be done by calling ''
+Training can be done by calling `python ~/HomeA/TF/srez/srez_main1.py`

+If *ShowRealData*=1, the output every *summary_period* will include a run on the data in *RealDataFN*.

 Running a trained network on a series of .mat files, given in the format Path/Prefix_XX.mat, can be done my setting the following parameters in params.txt:
 LoadAndRunOnData=1,LoadAndRunOnData_checkpointP,LoadAndRunOnData_Prefix